Code-Institute-Submissions/TheMonkees-12/README.md

 ### Wireframes
 - Mobile version: [link to image](https://github.com/NGeorgi3v/TheMonkees/tree/master/user%20design%20experience/Skeleton%20plane) or [link to the Photoshop project](https://drive.google.com/open?id=1ZiJ5VQ-kojZYSDfhKsOPWh8otCkFg8uR)
 - Dekstop version: [link to image](https://github.com/NGeorgi3v/TheMonkees/tree/master/user%20design%20experience/Skeleton%20plane) or [link to the Photoshop project](https://drive.google.com/open?id=1l3L3kZUe4Ust7Y3ZHdLR27EPGQREfD4f)
+- **Please note that the designs shown are just for demonstration and might not match exactly the actual look of the website!**

 ### Fonts
 - [Roboto](https://fonts.google.com/specimen/Roboto) - for most of the text on the site